UMN-Kernel-Object/schedulers/docs/xv6/xv6.md

 git remote update UKO
 ```

-Then checkout the UKO development branch:
+Then checkout the UKO `sched` development branch:

 ```
-git checkout UKO/sched
+git checkout sched
 ```

 Any changes you make to this branch may be committed normally and pushed